iurisajaia/E-Commerce/README.md

 - Can delete user
 - See any orders made by users
 - Confirm orders
+- See any active shopping carts by users
 - Danny orders and return back the amount to costumer
 - See any statistics of application